 Any transfer of PII (as defined by the Law) must be made with the individual's consent, unless otherwise provided by Law (certain exceptions to consent apply).
-PII disclosure to other recipients must be made under the same conditions as it was received by the PII owner, so in case of such disclosure, the PII owner will be able to demonstrate that it was communicated under the conditions as the individual provided such PII.
-The original PII owner always has that burden of proof in these cases.
+PII disclosure to other recipients must be made under the same conditions as it was received by the PII Controller, so, in the case of such disclosure, the PII Controller will be able to demonstrate that it was communicated under the conditions as the individual provided such PII.
+The original PII Controller always has that burden of proof in these cases.